OuhscBbmc/BbmcResources/instructions/redcap.md

 ### REDCap Account Creation

+* **email to**: {collaborators}

+* **email cc**: Zabrina Antry; David Bard; Sreeharsha Mandem

-[email subject]: please initialize your BBMC REDCap account to access project-specific data
+* **email subject**: CDW {project-name}: please initialize your BBMC REDCap account to access project-specific data

-[email body]:
+* **email body**:

     Hi zzz, we use REDCap (https://projectredcap.org/) to contain PHI data securely.

     Will you please log into the BBMC’s REDCap instance at https://bbmc.ouhsc.edu?
 This will initialize your account on the server.
 Please tell me when you’ve done this, so I can add you to the appropriate REDCap project(s).
 You’ll receive an automated email from REDCap for each project your authorized to use.